jorgecontreras/crossword-game/README.md

 ## Features

-- **Topic-based puzzles**: Select any topic and get a custom crossword puzzle related to that topic
+- **Topic-based puzzles**: Type any topic and get an AI generated crossword puzzle related to that topic
 - **Dynamic generation**: Every puzzle is unique and dynamically created
 - **Interactive gameplay**: Click on clues to highlight corresponding cells in the grid
 - **Score tracking**: Earn points based on the length of completed words